 The multi-level podium will be characterised by a sculptured corner cutaway that will act as an entry into the ground floor double-height commercial space.
 A drop off entrance for residents will be carved from the podium volume and a porte cochère within the podium will lead to an open lobby and elevators.

 The two-storey amenity deck above the podium will house a spacious light-filled fitness centre that overlooks and opens onto the Sun & Swim Terrace.
-Organically-shaped pool, landscaping and water features in the terrace will provide a zone for sun bathing and outdoor exercise.
+An organically shaped pool, landscaping and water features on the terrace will provide a zone for sunbathing and outdoor exercise.

 The residential tower will raise more than 60 stories from the podium to the top as a continuous structure.
 The interior floor plates will be mostly column-free and allow maximum variation in the floor plans.
 The bottom two-thirds of the tower will contain two units per level and include duplex townhouses and half-floor residences.

 The final level will consist of a double-height crown amenity space with a helipad above it.
-The interiors will feature water drop pattern on the arched walls and include an indoor Aquatic Center with an infinity-edge indoor pool, a Sky Lounge for private events, and a multimedia theatre.
+The interiors will feature a water drop pattern on the arched walls and include an indoor Aquatic Center with an infinity-edge indoor pool, a Sky Lounge for private events and a multimedia theatre.

 1000 Museum Tower facade details